Fosowl/S.T.A.R.S.E.T-Game-Engine/README.md

       2. import to your project

-      cp -r ./S.T.A.R.S.E.T-Game-Engine/engine <pth to your repo>/engine
+      cp -r ./S.T.A.R.S.E.T-Game-Engine/engine <path to your repo>/engine

       3. call engine Makefile from your makefile 🔨